 4. Business will earn a degree in culture and employee values.

-Gen Y and Millennials are causing a fuss in the workplace.
+Gen Ys / Millennials are causing a fuss in the workplace.
 Boomers are telling Gen Ys to get off their lawn, and Gen Xers want them to leave them alone.
 But Gen Ys are slowly taking over the majority of the workforce, and bringing their work-life values with them.
-Businesses are readjust their company culture to attract and retain Gen Y talent.
+Businesses are readjust their company culture and learn how to attract Millennials.

 5. Value becomes the big sales pitch.